AndiOliverIon/borg/README.md

 - [x] Add borg update command - for ease of use
 - [x] Upload chosen file to gdrive
 - [x] Fallback to predefined SQL backup folder when no valid backups are found in the current directory
-- [ ] On borg docker switch disrupt any existing connection to the database.
+- [x] Ensure clean restore: On borg docker switch, automatically terminate any existing connections to the target database to prevent restore failures.
-- [ ] Run user custom scripts
+- [x] Run user custom scripts
 - [ ] Restore from bacpac
 - [ ] Add `install.ps1` to configure execution policy and profile on first run
 ---